geoscixyz/gpg/index.rst

 light on mathematical development but links to deeper levels of analysis are provided.

-To ease readers' understanding in applied geophysics and its applocations materias in GPG are integrated with the Jupyter apps.
-Clicking below link will show you list of the apps, and there you can run the app.
+To ease readers' understanding in applied geophysics and its applocations, materials in GPG are integrated with the Jupyter apps.
+We strongly promote readers to use both text materials in GPG and apps together.
+By clicking below link
+will show you list of the apps, and there you can run the app.

 .. image:: https://mybinder.org/badge.svg